How to be a successful dog trainer?

 Dog training can be a lonely profession.
 It really helps if you have good mentors to look up to and interact with whenever needed.
 At Nordic International Dog Trainer School, we believe in building a community of ethical dog trainers who help and support each other.
 Our students are always engaging with each other, having healthy discussions and are guided by experienced teachers and mentors.

-Start your journey as a dog trainer by signing up for Level 1 of our International Dog Trainer School starting on 28th November 2022.
+Start your journey as a dog trainer by signing up for Level 1 of our International Dog Trainer School starting the 30th of January 2023.